backdrop-contrib/tinymce/README.md

 ![Screenshot of the full profile](https://raw.githubusercontent.com/backdrop-contrib/tinymce/1.x-1.x/screenshots/tinymce-full-profile.webp)

 This module is in an early stage of development.
-Testing and feedback is welcome, but it's not ready for production sites, yet.
+Testing and feedback is welcome, but it's not recommended for production sites, yet.

-Documentation is still pending, help with that task is highly appreciated!

 *Note:* this module can co-exist with CKEditor, you can also toggle on-the-fly in node forms, although having both editors turned on might have side effects